lorefnon/lorefnon.github.com/_posts/2015-08-24-smarter-knockout-applications-with-es-next.md

 # Overview

-This post is an outline of ES6/7 features that we can leverage today in our knockout based applications to make them more maintainable.
+This post is an outline of ES6/7 features that we can leverage today in our [Knockout](http://knockoutjs.com) based applications to make them more maintainable.

 Thanks to powerful and reliable transpilers like [Babel](http://babeljs.io) we don't have to wait for mass adoption across browser vendors, to try out features from next generation javascript.
 While this post is essentially an overview written in a specific context, ie. Knockout applications, I encourage readers to refer to excellent online resources like [Javascript Allonge](https://leanpub.com/javascriptallongesix) for a broader coverage.